 1. Core Curriculum

 The "Master in Global Management" is developed to prepare you for a successful international business career in a wide range of sectors and functions, in a multicultural business environment.
 Our purpose is to educate responsible, respectful and reflective future manager with an open and global mind, ready for entering global businesses and organizations.
 This master will equip you with the knowledge, managerial skills and cultural competencies that are crucial in the ever-globalizing world.
-We value context and broader understanding as the basis for a critical mind – this is why the MGM starts with a retreat on comparative global history and philosophy.
+We value context and broader understanding as the basis for a critical mind.

 Global Strategic Management